-The personalization of common areas and hallways must meet guidelines of the individual hall policies, please go to your Hall Council for further information.
+The personalization of common areas and hallways must meet guidelines of the individual hall policies, please go to your Hall Council or the Office of Residence Life for further information.

 The painting of student rooms, including bathrooms, is not allowed.
 Please see the Public Art Guidelines on the Campus Aesthetics Committee website for further information about art installations on campus.